jhrmnn/jhrmnn/README.md

 # Software projects

 Most of my programming is related to my [research](https://jan.hermann.name/) in computational materials science.
-I believe that strong computational science benefits from strong software engineering, and that all scientific academic software should be open source.
+I believe that strong computational science benefits from strong software engineering, and that all scientific academic software should be open-source.

 ### Creator